Lab 4: Advanced Scripting

 2. GetComponent()

-• Ex: If you want to change the color of your purple player square to red while the game is running, you could type the following:
+• Ex: During the gameplay, if you want to change the color of your purple player square to red, you could type the following:

 foo = GameObject.Find(‘Player’)